prevostc/mediafury/README.md

 # todo

+* fix the categories bug (missing categories in prod)
 * Specific DTO for detail and list pages (too much info fetch in list page)
 * create an angular category-select component (for movie edit and list)
 * avoid leaking query abstraction for angular query services
 * fix spring unit test independence
+* material design ?
 * random movie loading animation
-* fix email bug
+* fix poster size on list and details pages
 * click on fury or home reloads fury
-* vote animations
-* smaller plot on fury page
 * admin vote changes ELO OR admin vote picks movies OR disable admin vote
 * Special Podium-Like ranking page (only sho the top 3)
 * disable multiple votes ? or limit votes in some way (by last vote date, vote count per day)